DBT85/CC-CP-SCANSat/README.txt

 7) The Mun & Minmus mission requires that 50% Biome data has been collected on Kerbin.
 Optional parts to de-orbit mission 2 and 3.
 8) The Dres mission requires that 50% of Mun and Minmus have Biome data.
 9) The Moho mission requires that 65% of Mun and Minmus have Biome data.
+10) The Joolian mission requires that 90% of Mun and Minmus have Biome data.
+Comprises 3 ships and 2 optionals.
 11) The Eeloo mission requires that 95% of Mun and Minmus have Biome data.

-Working
+Working on:
 7a) Second Eve contract requires that 60% of Mun and Minmus have Biome data.
 Mission come in 2 flavours dependant on the current outcome of mission 4.
 Awaiting AcceptedContract feature to be added to CC.
 7b) Second Duna contract requires that 75% of Mun and Minmus have Biome data.
 Mission come in 2 flavours dependant on the current outcome of mission 5.
 Awaiting AcceptedContract feature to be added to CC.

-In future:

-10) The Joolian mission requires that 90% of Mun and Minmus have Biome data.
-Comprises 5 seperate ships.
-No orbit parameters.

 If using CKAN then it'll just go where it needs to.